mdang/ga-lessons/aws-alexa/README.md

 }
 ```

-## Write the Code
+## The Code

-Put the following into our handler.
+Revise our handler to look like the following now.

 ```js
 var Alexa = require('alexa-sdk');